|Office:||349 Ross |

 Ockey, G. J., & Chukharev-Hudilainen, E. (2018-2020).
 Assessing interactional competence: Machine vs. human task delivery.
 Educational Testing Service. $100,000

 Ockey, G. J., Laughlin, V., & Davis, L. (2014-2016).
 Evaluating feasibility and user reactions to an interactive speaking test capability for assessing a broad construct of speaking ability.
 Educational Testing Service.
 Iowa State University portion: $13,455

 Recent and Future Publications

-Ockey, G. J., & Green, B. (Eds.). (expected August 2020).
-A next generation of fundamental considerations of language testing: A festshrift in honor of Lyle Bachman.
+Ockey, G. J., & Green, B. A. (Eds.).
+(2020).
+Another generation of fundamental considerations in language testing: A festshrift in honor of Lyle F. Bachman.
 Springer.

 Ockey, G. J., & Wagner, E. (2018).
 Assessment of Second Language Listening: Moving towards authenticity.
 Philadelphia: John Benjamins.

 Ockey, G. J., Chukharev-Hudilainen, E., & Hirch, R. (in press).
 Assessing interactional competence: ICE vs a human partner.
 Language Assessment Quarterly [Special Issue].